-With a 2019 law, New Mexico is the most recent state to ban the box for the private sector.
 22. NEW MEXICO SENATE BILL 96 (2019) (APPLIES TO PRIVATE EMPLOYMENT); SENATE BILL 254 (2010) (APPLIES TO PUBLIC EMPLOYMENT) On March 8, 2010, Governor Bill Richardson (D) signed S.B.
 254 into law, adding N. M. Stat. § 28-2-3 to the existing "Criminal Offender Employment Act" (1974).
 The bipartisan effort resulted in public employers, including cities and counties, being prohibited from inquiring into an applicant's conviction history on an initial employment application until an applicant has been "selected as a finalist."
 The law permits convictions to be considered when determining eligibility for public employment or licensure, but convictions "may not operate as an automatic bar."
 The law further prohibits, for employment and licensing, the use of records of arrest not leading to conviction and misdemeanor convictions not involving moral turpitude.
 Drug Policy Alliance New Mexico led the efforts on the bill, which was introduced by Sen. Clinton D. Harden (R).
 See bill information.
 The statute took effect on May 19, 2010.

 On April 3, 2019, Governor Michelle Lujan Grisham (D) signed S.B.
 96 into law, adding requirements for private employers to existing law.
 The law prohibits a private employer from inquiring into an applicant's history of arrest or conviction on any written or electronic employment application.
 An employer may consider an applicant's conviction history "after review of the applicant's application and upon discussion of employment with the applicant."
 The law allows applicants to seek relief for violations by filing a complaint pursuant to the Human Rights Act, N.M.
 Stat. §§ 28-1-10 through 28-1-13.
 Because the Human Rights Act (§ 28-1-2(B)) defines "employer" as persons employing four or more persons, the private-sector fair chance law is apparently limited to employers of at least that size.
-The statute takes effect June 14, 2019.
+The statute took effect June 14, 2019.